digiltd/oh-rtd-test/Explanation-of-Sitemaps.md

  * Despite the chart refresh option, charts do not appear to refresh properly according to this setting
  * The visibility of multiple chart objects can be toggled to simulate changing the chart period, and the non-visible chart widgets are NOT generated behind the scenes until it becomes visible.

+Charts from rrd4j can also be generated and shown as images.
+Visit [Charts](https://github.com/openhab/openhab/wiki/Charts) ins the Wiki for examples.

 #### Element 'Frame'

 Frames are used to create a visually separated area of items.